firebase/firebase-android-sdk/buildSrc/src/main/java/com/google/firebase/gradle/plugins/DackkaPlugin.md

 `cleanDackkaDocumentation` and
 `deleteDackkaGeneratedJavaReferences`.

-`cleanDackkaDocumentation` is exactly what it sounds like, a task to clean up the output of Dackka.
-This is useful when testing Dackka outputs itself- shouldn't be apart of the normal flow.
+`cleanDackkaDocumentation` is exactly what it sounds like, a task to clean up (delete) the output of Dackka.
+This is useful when testing Dackka outputs itself- and shouldn't be apart of the normal flow.
 The reasoning is that it would otherwise invalidate the gradle cache.

 `deleteDackkaGeneratedJavaReferences` is a temporary addition.
-Dackka generates two separate style of docs for every source set: Java & Kotlin.
+Dackka generates two separate styles of docs for every source set: Java & Kotlin.
 Regardless of whether the source is in Java or Kotlin.
 The Java output is how the source looks from Java, and the Kotlin output is how the source looks from Kotlin.
 We publish these under two separate categories, which you can see here: